 - Flexible training.
 Training that can provide unique and highly customized kinds of placements.

 - Nationwide.
 National outreach rather primarily regional.

 - Open to more individuals.
-4 Paws has no minimal age requirement and does not discriminate based on severity of disability within the programs it provides.
+4 Paws has no minimum age requirement and does not discriminate based on severity of disability within the programs it provides.